EGPostema/DrawerDissect/README.md

 The model's name will always be uncapitalized and without spaces (or dashes instead of spaces).
 The version # will be to the right of the model name.
 This makes it easy to go back and just update the version # as you train better version of the same model!

-**Make sure to fill in both MODEL_ENDPOINT and VERSION for EACH model used in this script.**
+**Make sure to fill in both MODEL NAME and VERSION for EACH model used in this script.**
-- One model should seperate trays from drawers ('TRAY_SEPERATING_MODEL_HERE')
+- One model should seperate trays from drawers ('DRAWER_MODEL_ENDPOINT')
-- The other should seperate specimens from trays ('SPECIMEN_SEPERATING_MODEL_HERE')
+- One should seperate specimens from trays ('TRAY_MODEL_ENDPOINT')
+- The third should find the location of label information ('LABEL_MODEL_ENDPOINT')

 ### CONFIDENCE / OVERLAP

 You can personalize your desired % confidence and overlap for each model.
-The default is set to 50% for each.
-Numbers can be changes to anything from 1-100.
+The default is set to 50% for each - this  works well for most models.
 - "50% confidence" means that only annotations the model is over 50% sure about will be recorded in the coordinates file.
 - "50% overlap" means that the model expects that different objects in the JPG may have bounding boxes around them that overlap by up to 50%.